 - NOT OKAY: Submitting a pasta that is a literal and graphic depiction of some kind of abuse without any other elements, moral, or reasoning for including the abuse.
 When you do this, you are implying that you view the abuse BY ITSELF as something that is entertaining, and that is not okay.
 These sorts of submissions will be deleted.

-- Other things to avoid: pornography (consider your audience, guys – many readers here are still in middle school), certain forms of abuse that are both illegal and ethically unforgivable (I’m not even going to mention the terms because I don’t want the site even remotely associated with that sort of thing, but I hope that you are all smart enough to realize what I’m talking about here), suicide porn (glamorizing suicide isn’t something that I’m going to go along with, sorry) the aforementioned graphic depictions of any kind of abuse just for the sake of shock value, etc. Use your brain when you submit: we are a public website with an audience that veers towards middle school and high school kids.
+- Other things to avoid: pornography (consider your audience, guys – this isn’t a porn website or adult fanfic archive – explicit sexual content is not what we’re looking for here), certain forms of abuse that are both illegal and ethically unforgivable (I’m not even going to mention the terms because I don’t want the site even remotely associated with that sort of thing, but I hope that you are all smart enough to realize what I’m talking about here), suicide porn (glamorizing suicide isn’t something that I’m going to go along with, sorry) the aforementioned graphic depictions of any kind of abuse just for the sake of shock value, etc. Use your brain when you submit: we are a public website with an audience that veers towards middle school and high school kids.
 Further, we have never been a shock site.
 Please keep both of those points in mind.

 - If you are still having trouble discerning the difference between okay and not okay even after all of this, I recommend that you simply refrain from submitting.
 I will not be doing invidual ‘is ___ okay?’ checks for people who are unable to grasp what I’m talking about here.
 If you are so morally broken that you legitimately cannot comprehend this section, I probably don’t want to read your submission.